-The academic internship program at Carroll College is an opportunity for students to apply academic coursework in a real world setting.
+The academic internship program at Carroll College is an opportunity for students to apply academic knowledge and skills in a real world setting.
 An academic internship is a supervised work experience and forms an academic relationship between a student, faculty advisor, and cooperating organization.

-Juniors and seniors in any major area may participate with the approval of the department chairperson, faculty internship advisor, and the internship coordinator.
-Students are required to complete additional registration paperwork for final approval.
+Traditionally, juniors and seniors in any major area may participate with the approval of a faculty internship advisor, a site supervisor, and the internship coordinator.
+Students are required to complete additional registration electronic paperwork for final approval.
 Students will receive academic credit and may or may not receive monetary compensation for an internship.
 A student may apply a maximum of 12 semester hours to degree requirements; academic departments will determine the number of credits that may count toward the major.
 Enrollment in the course must be during the same semester in which the majority of the work experience takes place.
 Interested students should contact their academic advisor and the internship coordinator at the Career Services Office.
+Please see the Common Terms and Course Numbers information to clarify the appropriate course title.